tyden46/tyden46/README.md

 - 👨‍🔬 My name is Tyson Dawson
 - 🧬 I’m a PhD Student at the George Washington University studying Genomics and Bioinformatics
 - 🏜️ From Arizona
-- 📜 I study the role of human endogenous retroviruses in Systemic Lupus Erythematosus:
+- 📜 I use RNA-Seq data to explore the role of human endogenous retroviruses in Systemic Lupus Erythematosus:
 <img src="https://github.com/tyden46/images/blob/main/SLEProjectSummary.png?raw=true" width=540 height=195.365>
-- 📫 How to reach me ...
+- 🌐 Check out my personal website at http://www.tysondawson.com

 <!---
 tyden46/tyden46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.